StrangeBeeCorp/cloud-distrib-resources/aws/ug-secops-vpc/README.md

 * The Route53 public DNS zone to register the load balancer
 * The ACM (AWS Certificate Manager) certificate for the https listener

-You must provide the ARNs for these resources before creating the VPC (populate the variables with the associated values).
+You must provide the ARNs for these resources before creating the VPC (populate the Terraform variables with the associated values).

 These resources could be created with Terraform but we considered it made more sense to manage them independently to avoid destroying them along with the VPC since they can take a while to create / validate / propagate.
 Also, your public DNS zone might be shared with other services!